Moving off self hosted email- 6 min read - Text Only

 Since March 4th, 2021, I have hosted my own email for this domain.
-Since May 8th 2021, I have hosted my own email for this domain.
-I could definitely receive and I could send
+I could definitely receive and I could send to most of my friends.

 Next I automated checks for my DANE TLS records, this helped me stay on top of my ACME TLS integration with Let's Encrypt.
 Its put together with a cron job and a shell script which uses